 Through the Environmental Interpretation program students are firmly grounded in the application of scientific method and theories regarding the natural world.
-This portion of the proposed major is very similar to the Environmental Sciences program.
 However, interpretation students also acquire a unique ability to help informal audiences develop a meaningful connection with a cultural or environmental resource.
 To accomplish this, students learn to develop and present theme-based frontline interpretive talks and become well versed in the area of interpretive site and project planning.
-There are not enough courses in common between Environmental Sciences and Environmental Interpretation for a common core meeting BOR policy requirements to be developed.

-d.
+- d.
 How does the proposed program serve to advance the strategic goals of the institution?

-These changes will allow the Environmental Sciences Department to best promote the goals of Montana Western's Strategic Plan, in particular: Goal #1 Improve undergraduate education, Goal #2 Increase enrollment through enhanced affordability, access, success and retention and increase graduation rates, and Goal #5 Strategically position the university for maximum efficiency and long-range success.
+These changes will allow the Environmental Sciences Department to best promote the goals of Montana Western's Strategic Plan, in particular: Goal #1 Improve undergraduate education, Goal #2 Increase enrollment through enhanced affordability, access, success and retention and increase graduation rates, and Goal #5 Strategically position the university for maximum efficiency and long-range success. - e.

-- e.
 Describe the relationship between the proposed program and any similar programs within the Montana University System.
 In cases of substantial duplication, explain the need for the proposed program at an additional institutional.
 Describe any efforts that were made to collaborate with these similar programs; and if no efforts were made, explain why.
 If articulation or transfer agreements have been developed for the substantially duplicated programs, please include the agreement(s) as part of the documentation.

-This program is a unique program offering within the University of Montana system as no other B.S. programs in Environmental Interpretation exist.
-The experiential nature of all program classes and the immersion learning characteristic of X1 also make the program unique in the nation. - 5.
-Program Details - a.
+This program is a unique program offering within the University of Montana system as no other BS programs in Environmental Interpretation exist.
+The experiential nature of all our classes and the immersion learning characteristic of X1 also make the program unique in the nation.

+- 5. Program Details - a.
 Provide a detailed description of the proposed curriculum.
 Where possible, present the information in the form intended to appear in the catalog or other publications.

-See attached UMW Curriculum Proposal and Catalog Course list.
+See attached UMW Curriculum Proposal and Catalog Course list. - b.

-b.
 Describe the planned implementation of the proposed program, including the estimates of numbers of students at each stage.

 The transition will be virtually seamless.
-Students planning to graduate in 2010-11 will complete the current B.A. program.
-If approved for the 2011-12 catalog, some current B.A. students may elect to move to the B.S. since the curricula for the Core and Options is very similar to the existing program.
-Students aiming for graduation in 2012 and beyond will be advised into the new B.S. degree beginning in Fall 2011, but any current students who choose to graduate with the B.A. degree will be able to do that, since the classes will still be offered.
+Students planning to graduate in 2010-11 will probably complete the current BA program, although some of them may be able to move to the BS if they choose, since the curricula for the Core and Options is very similar to the existing program.
+Students aiming for graduation in 2012 and beyond will be advised into the new BS degree beginning in Fall 2010, but any current students who choose to graduate with the BA degree will be able to do that, since the classes will still be offered.
 We expect the total number of majors in Environmental Interpretation to continue to expand slowly, while the distribution of those students within the options will have to be observed and documented in the first few years of implementation.

-a.
+- 6. Resources - a.
 Will additional faculty resources be required to implement this program?
 If yes, please describe the need and indicate the plan for meeting this need.